Cornish Rex: Breed Profile, Personality & Care

 Health

-The Cornish Rex is generally a robust breed with a typical lifespan of 11–15 years, and well cared-for individuals often reach their late teens.
+The Cornish Rex is generally a robust breed with a typical lifespan of 11 to 15 years, and well cared-for cats often reach their late teens.
 The gene pool is small, however, so reputable breeders screen carefully for inherited conditions.

-Watchlist concerns include hypertrophic cardiomyopathy (HCM), patellar luxation, and a hereditary form of hair loss called hypotrichosis.
-Always ask to see cardiac and orthopaedic test results for the parents before bringing home a kitten.
+Concerns to watch for include hypertrophic cardiomyopathy (HCM), patellar luxation, and a hereditary form of hair loss known as hypotrichosis.
+Always ask to see cardiac and orthopedic test results for the parents before bringing home a kitten.
 Because their thin coat offers little insulation, these cats burn calories quickly and have hearty appetites — measure meals and provide active play to keep them lean.
+For an overview of feline cardiac disease and routine wellness care, the Cornell Feline Health Center is a reliable starting point, and your veterinarian can advise on a preventive-care schedule, as outlined by the American Veterinary Medical Association.

 Care

 Because they lack guard hairs, Cornish Rex cats can develop oily skin, especially around the chin, ears, and paw pads.
 A warm, damp cloth — or an occasional mild bath — keeps things tidy.
-Check ears weekly, trim claws every two to three weeks, and brush teeth regularly.
-These are strictly indoor cats: their thin coat offers no protection from cold or sun, so provide tall cat trees, puzzle feeders, and a cosy heated bed for winter naps.
+Check the ears weekly, trim claws every two to three weeks, and brush the teeth regularly.
+These are strictly indoor cats: their thin coat offers no protection from cold or sun, so provide tall cat trees, puzzle feeders, and a cozy heated bed for winter naps.
+For general guidance on litter, nutrition, and home setup, the ASPCA cat-care resources are a helpful reference.

 History

-The Cornish Rex story begins in 1950 on a farm in Bodmin Moor, Cornwall, where a tortoiseshell-and-white barn cat named Serena gave birth to a curly-coated cream kitten named Kallibunker.
-The owner, Nina Ennismore, recognised the resemblance to her Rex rabbits and worked with geneticist A. C. Jude to confirm the curl was caused by a simple recessive mutation.
+The Cornish Rex story begins in 1950 on a farm in Cornwall, England, where a tortoiseshell-and-white barn cat named Serena gave birth to a curly-coated cream kitten named Kallibunker.
+The owner, Nina Ennismore, recognized the resemblance to her Rex rabbits and worked with geneticist A. C. Jude to confirm that the curl was caused by a simple recessive mutation.

 Kallibunker was outcrossed to British Shorthairs, Burmese, and Siamese to widen the gene pool.
 The breed reached the United States in 1957, where breeders refined the slender body type seen today.
 Britain’s GCCF granted recognition in 1967, with CFA and TICA championship status following in the 1970s and 1980s.